Brico87/event-gateway/README.md

   - [x] to our reference table to link the event name to the matching schema to convert,
   - [x] to the subscription table to link the event to the webhook
   - [x] send the JSON payload to the webhook extracted from the Avro message
+- when a client read a batch of events, he will indicate its identity, the event name and the number of events to read:
+  - [x] we create dynamically a stream reader to pull the exact number of messages requested
+  - [x] if the client asked for too much messages, we expire in timeout and deliver what we had in the stream
 ####
 **Local infra stack:**
 ####